In my research group, we are interested in using serious games for the purpose of training and education.

 - Our guaranteed funding package can be found here.
 We support Equity, Diversity, and Inclusion.

-Prospective Undergraduate Research Students
+Undergraduate Research Opportunity for U of C Students

 - Our summer research application can be found here.
 Deadline is in February each year.